Page updated: 1/14/20

 - Prior to issuance of STR permit, inspection(s) will need to be passed.
 Cost of inspections will be paid for by applicant.

-- Cost-neutral fee and fine structure designed to ensure implementation and enforcement of STRs is paid for by STR owners.
+- Cost-neutral fee structure designed to ensure implementation and enforcement of STRs is paid for by STR owners.

-- Wildlife-resistant trash carts or bear boxes needed in bear-prone areas.
+- Wildlife-resistant trash carts or bear sheds needed in bear-prone areas.

 - Appropriate liability insurance specific to STRs will need to be obtained.